Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

-In \cite{chattopadhyay2012multisource}, the proposed personalized fatigue detection scheme builds on the re-weighting framework.
+\textbf{Example Approaches.} In \cite{chattopadhyay2012multisource}, the proposed personalized fatigue detection scheme builds on the weighting framework.
 Firstly, it trains one fatigue classifier for each user in the general dataset.
-Then, assuming that some user in the general dataset shares a similar distribution with the target user, it assigns "pseudo-labels" for the unlabeled target user-specific data using an estimated target classifier, which is derived from a weighted combination of all the pre-trained source domain classifiers, namely, the classifiers for each user in the general dataset.
+Then, assuming that some users in the general dataset share a similar distribution with the target user, it assigns "pseudo-labels" for the unlabeled target user-specific data using an estimated target classifier, which is derived from a weighted combination of all the pre-trained source domain classifiers, namely, the classifiers for each user in the general dataset.
 Then, the target-specific model is trained using both the pre-labeled and pseudo-labeled target-specific samples for future predictions.

+Similarly, the study by \cite{feffer2018mixture} introduced a unique gating mechanism for training individual expert models, allowing effective adaptation to new subjects with limited personal data.
+Initially, the framework employed a CNN to pre-train facial feature extractors using a comprehensive facial expression dataset.
+It then fine-tuned multiple expert sub-networks, each corresponding to a different subject in the training dataset, using subject-specific data.
+In the testing phase, a gating network was used to determine the optimal contribution of each expert sub-network based on the input data.
+The final subject-specific models for testing were created by integrating the pre-trained feature extractor with the outputs from various expert sub-networks, blended according to the determined weightings.

-Weighting-based Approaches can be a powerful technique for improving the performance of target user prediction tasks, by leveraging the data and knowledge from a related source domain.
-However, selecting the right instances or models from the source domain is critical to the success of this approach.
+\textbf{Discussion -- } Weighting-based approaches can improve target user prediction by leveraging related source domain data when target user data is insufficient.
+This method works well when: (1) target user data is limited; (2) similar users' datasets exist; or (3) direct data augmentation is impossible.
+However, properly selecting source domain instances or models is critical for success.